QuanPham247/THM_Overpass-2-Hacked/README.md

 We're using John to crack passwords from the shadow file.

-Copy user's hashes to a text file and use John to crack it.
+Copy the user's hashes to a text file and use John to crack it.

 ![image](https://github.com/QuanPham247/THM_Overpass-2-Hacked/assets/97132705/47ec7994-ffc2-4a87-b400-e4151c418401)

-**Part 2: Research - Analyse the code**
+**Part 2: Research - Analyse the code**:

 What's the default hash for the backdoor? https://github.com/NinjaJc01/ssh-backdoor/blob/master/main.go